Golgrax/jollibee-inventory/ReadMe.md

-# Jollibee Inventory Management System
+# Jollibee Inventory Management System (Flask Web Application)

-This is a comprehensive inventory management system designed for Jollibee, built with **Python**, **Tkinter** for the graphical user interface, and **MySQL** for data storage.
-The system includes **user authentication** with sign-up and login, **role-based access control** (admin and user roles), and a wide range of inventory management features.
+This is a web-based inventory management system designed for Jollibee, built with **Python**, **Flask** for the web framework, and **MySQL** for data storage.
+The system includes **user authentication** with sign-up and login, **role-based access control** (admin and user roles), and a range of inventory management features.

-> **Note**: The project has been refactored from a single-file structure into a modular design with multiple files, now located in the `/sf/` folder, to improve organization and scalability.

 ## Features

 - **User Authentication**:
-  - Secure sign-up and login with password hashing (SHA-256).
+  - Secure sign-up and login with password hashing (`werkzeug.security`).
   - Role-based access:
-    - **Admin**: Full access to manage products, categories, users, and generate reports.
+    - **Admin**: Full access to manage products, categories, users, view activity logs, and perform backups.
-    - **User**: Limited access to view products and reports.
+    - **User**: Access to view products, dashboard, and manage their own settings (e.g., change password).

 - **Inventory Management**:
   - Add, modify, and remove products with details like name, category, stock, and price.